yozhao/netty-hello-world/docs/LindenHTTPAPI.md

 where $IP is one linden instance IP and $Port is admin.port configured.

 Only one parameter is *content*, Content is an index request in JSON string format.
 It contains a “type" field to indicate the operation type, whose value may be index, delete, replace, delete_index or swap_index.
-Please see [Linden Work Mode document](LindenWorkMode.md) for detail.
+Please see [Linden Work Mode Document](LindenWorkMode.md) for detail.

 ###Search
 Search is a GET API.

 URL:  http://$IP:$Port/search?bql=$BQL

-where $BQL is search request, see more in BQL document.
+where $BQL is search request, see more in [BQL Document](BQL.md).
 Remember to do URL encoding.

 ###Delete
 Delete is a POST API.